 It is becoming a positive trend with watchmakers all over the world (and especially those based in Switzerland) releasing their new timepieces in pairs.
-Designed for men and women and speaking the same design language, they usually only differ in size of their bodies and the movements that power them in order to maintain the same basic proportions.
-The new Maurice Lacroix Les Classiques Tradition collection belongs to this new breed of timekeepers.
+Designed for men and women and speaking the same design language, they usually only differ in sizes of their bodies and, when necessary, the movements that power them in order to maintain the same basic proportions.
+The 2012 Maurice Lacroix Les Classiques Tradition collection was follows this philosophy to the “t”.

 The dressy Les Classiques Tradition collection comes in two sizes: a larger 38-millimeters version for men and a more compact 28-millimeters model for ladies.

 Available both in rose gold and more affordable stainless steel, the cases feature mirror-polished surfaces, ultra-thin bezels that partly compensate the lack of dial real estate and feature medium-sized lugs that make these timekeepers comfortable on any wrist.

 Inside these cases beat well-known Caliber ML 155 and smaller Caliber ML 132 self-winding movements.

-Both beating at a pretty much standard frequency of 28,800 vibrations per hour and featuring the same power reserve of 38 hours, the movements are evidently quite different in their design since the bigger version is built on 25 jewels, while the smaller features only 20 rubies (hopefully, in all the right places.)
+Both beating at a pretty much standard frequency of 28,800 vibrations per hour and featuring the same power reserve of 38 hours, the movements are evidently different in their design since the bigger version is built on 25 jewels, while the smaller features only 20 rubies (hopefully, in all the right places.)